-First, congratulations on picking hyper for your HTTP/2 needs. hyper is the premier (and, as far as we're aware, the only) Python HTTP/2 library.
+First, congratulations on picking hyper for your HTTP needs. hyper is the premier (and, as far as we're aware, the only) Python HTTP/2 library, as well as a very servicable HTTP/1.1 library.

 In this section, we'll walk you through using hyper.